A new elder law provides families of Medi-Cal recipients with appended

 no more recovery from surviving spouses and registered domestic partners.

-the use of living trusts, joint tenancies, naming beneficiaries on retirement
+of living trusts, joint tenancies, naming beneficiaries on retirement

 accounts, etc. It is worth noting here that wills are subject to probate.